 - Trailers must be single axle and no more than 1.8 metres (6 feet) in length, not including the tow bar.

-- Only 2 tyres will be accepted per month, per household.
+- Only 2 tyres will be accepted per calendar month, per household.

 - Small amounts of household chemicals will be accepted in sealed and clearly labelled containers.